salvois/ScatterGather/README.md

 [Scatter-gather](https://www.enterpriseintegrationpatterns.com/patterns/messaging/BroadcastAggregate.html) is an enteprise integration pattern where a single big operation is split into a number of sub-operations, usually performed by separate workers, then some other operation must be carried on after all sub-operations have finished.

-This library provides means to keep track of how many scattered sub-operations have been completed, that is gathered, using Amazon DynamoDB to store that state.
+This library provides means to keep track of how many scattered sub-operations have been completed, that is gathered, using Amazon DynamoDB to store that state and a [gateway](https://martinfowler.com/articles/gateway-pattern.html) to manage it.

 ## Use case